Rebecca Kleefisch: Early life, education, and career

 Rebecca Ann Reed was born in Pontiac, Michigan.
 Her family later relocated to Ohio, where she won the Miss Ohio Teen USA 1994 title.
 On August 16, 1994, she competed in the nationally televised Miss Teen USA 1994 pageant as Miss Ohio Teen USA in Biloxi, Mississippi, but did not place in the competition.
 Reed graduated from the University of Wisconsin–Madison.
 She was a reporter for WIFR-TV in Rockford, Illinois, and then was a reporter and later morning anchor for WISN-TV in Milwaukee, before leaving in 2004.
 Kleefisch formed her own company, Rebecca Kleefisch Enterprises and was a contributor to Charlie Sykes' program on WTMJ Radio in Milwaukee.

 Political positions

 Abortion

 Kleefisch supports Wisconsin's 1849 abortion ban that went into effect in 2022 after the Dobbs v.
 Jackson Women's Health Organization decision by the United States Supreme Court eliminated the constitutional right to an abortion in the United States.
 The law bans abortion in all instances except to save the life of the mother.
 Kleefisch believes that abortion should be illegal in all other instances, including after rape or incest, or to protect the health of the mother.
-She also wrote that she agrees with Sharron Angle that raped women should "turn lemons into lemonade" by having their rapist's child.
+As lieutenant governor, she expressed support for the view that women who have become pregnant due to rape should "'turn lemons into lemonade'" by carrying their pregnancies to term.

 Marriage rights

+In 2010, Kleefisch compared marrying a same-sex partner to marrying an animal or an inanimate object.
+In a radio interview, she said: "This is a slippery slope.
+In addition to that at what point are we going to be OK marrying inanimate objects?
+Can I marry this table or this, you know, clock?
+Can we marry dogs?
+This is ridiculous.
+And biblically, again, I'm going to go right back to my fundamental Christian beliefs [that] marriage is between one man and one woman".

+She later apologized for her "poor choice of words".